-Prior to the ranch being owned by Chris – it was formerly owned by the Sandbach Family who appropriately named their land the Star Hill Ranch after the general shape of a star formed with some imagination when you take into account the five highest surrounding peaks – Mt.
-St. George in Napa, Mt Veeder (shared by both Napa and Sonoma) Mt.
+Prior to the Thorpe’s ownership, the property was owned by the Sandbach family who appropriately named their land the Star Hill Ranch after the general shape of a star formed with some imagination when one takes into account the five highest surrounding peaks: Mt.
+St. George in Napa, Mt Veeder (shared by both Napa and Sonoma counties) Mt.
 Tamalpais in Marin, Mt.
 Diablo in Contra Costa and an unnamed peak in Solano).
 This name certainly ties in very well with Chris’s interest in stars and the constellations.

 The Sandbachs raised quarter horses on site – one of their horses bred on the ranch was given as a gift to Ronald Reagan (named No Strings) – to generously and clearly imply this gift as one of “no strings attached”!